-We use Realm Sync to synchronize objects between instances of the iOS app (and we'll extend this app also to include Android).
+We use Atlas Device Sync to synchronize objects between instances of the iOS app (and we'll extend this app also to include Android).
 It also syncs those objects with Atlas collections.
-Note that there are three options to create a Realm schema:
+Note that there are three options to create a schema:

 - Manually code the schema as a JSON schema document.

 - Derive the schema from existing data stored in Atlas.
 (We don't yet have any data and so this isn't an option here.)